Legal studies majors prepare for a career in the legal system.

 - Researching statutes, cases and legal source material

 Our program promotes an understanding of how individual students fit into the legal system, both as a professional and as a citizen.
-You'll acquire strong written and oral communication skills, as well as the ability to think critically and analyze information.
+You will acquire strong communication skills, as well as the ability to think critically and analyze information.
 Courses are taught by practicing lawyers and paralegals.

 News and Updates

-Stay up to date with the most recent paralegal studies program news and events; visit the department of legal studies page.
+Stay up to date with the most recent legal studies program news and events; visit the department of legal studies page.

 Check out our renowned Department of Legal Studies faculty.

 Like what you see?
 Learn more by coming to visit us.